opengeos/opengeos.github.io/README.md

 ## Introduction

-The Open Geospatial Software ([opengeos](https://github.com/opengeos)) GitHub organization hosts a collection of open-source geospatial software projects.
+The Open Geospatial Solutions ([opengeos](https://github.com/opengeos)) GitHub organization hosts a collection of open-source geospatial software projects.
 The projects are developed by a community of geospatial software developers and researchers.
 The projects are maintained by the community and are free to use and modify.
 The projects are open-source and are licensed under the MIT license.
 If you are interested in hosting an open-source project with us, please submit a request on the [Discussion Board](https://github.com/opengeos/opengeos.github.io/discussions).
 We always welcome new contributors and collaborators.

 ## Python Packages